-Documentation of compliance with a plan of therapy that includes elements from these areas is required where conservative management is appropriate.
+Documentation of compliance with a plan of therapy that includes elements from these areas is required.
+Exceptions may be considered on a case-by-case basis.

-Reporting of symptom severity: Severity of pain and its associated impact on activities of daily living (ADLs) and instrumental ADLs (IADLs) are key factors in determining the need for intervention.
+Reporting of symptom severity - Severity of pain and its associated impact on activities of daily living (ADLs) and instrumental ADLs (IADLs) are key factors in determining the need for intervention.
 For purposes of this guideline, significant pain and functional impairment refer to pain that is at least 3 out of 10 in intensity and is associated with inability to perform at least two (2) ADLs and/or IADLs.

-Imaging studies: All imaging must be performed and read by an independent radiologist.
-If discrepancies should arise in the interpretation of the imaging, the radiology report will supersede.
+Imaging studies - All imaging must be performed and read by an independent radiologist.
+If discrepancies should arise in the interpretation of the imaging, the radiologist report will supersede.
 The results of all imaging studies should correlate with the clinical findings in support of the requested procedure.